Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 4. Industry-Specific Customization

-- Transportation & off-road machinery
+- Transportation & off-road machinery (fatigue + vibration considerations)

-- Medical devices and stainless assemblies
+- Medical / stainless assemblies (cleanliness, appearance grade, corrosion control)

-- Energy equipment, racks, and supports
+- Energy equipment, racks, and supports (coating prep, traceability, documentation)

 Why PRIME for Welding Innovation?